Broaden your knowledge

 Independent Living and Life Skills

-Monday Programming allows students to see all of their classmates and connect with others they might not live with or live close to.
+Programming will take place each Monday afternoon allowing students to participate in different workshop activities, important community announcements, and the dissemination of stipends.
+Additionally, Monday Programming gives students the opportunity to see all of their classmates and connect with others they might not live with or live close to.
 This also presents a great opportunity for Dynamy staff to connect with students and see whole community interactions.
 Monday Programming is the main vehicle for strengthening and improving the culture of the community as a whole.

 Workshops touch on a variety of subjects and tend to change year to year, as student interest shifts.
 Dynamy staff facilitates and plans Monday Programming to fit the needs of students in the current class.
 Early on students are surveyed for interest on certain subjects and planning progresses from there.